1. Our Core Aims and Values are:

 d) We will respect the right of freedom of religion;

-e) We will promote an economy which is to everyone’s benefit;
+e) We will promote an organic Christian society and economy which is to everyone’s benefit;

 f) We will promote a peace among peoples and nations which is not merely the absence of war;

-g) We will maintain a just and impartial judiciary and insist upon an ethical media.
+g) We will maintain a just and impartial judiciary;

 2. These Core Aims and Values impose on Members the duty to resist by the democratic process the introduction of legislation which allows any violation of these Core Aims and Values and where such legislation is already in existence the duty to seek its repeal or replacement with legislation which reflects the Core Aims and Values.